 Living across two cultures is sometimes not easy but it is always interesting.
 This talk is a mixture of a travelogue and tales of living with a Chinese family highlighting special occasions and just normal life.

 Christmas is celebrated all over the world.
 A Christian festival that is enjoyed with traditions and stories.
-But who was St Nicolas; and how did Santa Claus come about; and who developed the story of Santa’s reindeers?
-Come and listen to the history behind Father Christmas, some Christmas Stories and fictitious and humorous news about possible cuts to Christmas
+But who was St Nicolas and how did Santa Claus come about?
+Who developed the story of Santa’s reindeer and when did sending Christmas cards start and why do we put a fairy on top of the tree?
+Come and listen to a history of the origins of well loved traditions.

 All talks are 45 minutes long and are backed up with an entertaining PowerPoint presentation.
 Fee is negotiable depending on where you are located and the size of your group.